Chanting

 To share the light and the joy of Christian Orthodoxy in Northern Virginia, to educate the faithful and newcomers in the Faith and its teachings and traditions, making them accessible to all, and to practice hospitality and community building in the name of our Lord Jesus Christ.

-We invite you to join Rev. Father David Subu, Protodeacon Peter Danilchick and our entire community to share the fullness of faith with our friends and neighbors.
+We invite you to join Rev. Father David Subu, Protodeacon Peter Danilchick, Deacon Nicholas Dujmovic and our entire community to share the fullness of faith with our friends and neighbors.
 Please join us for worship and fellowship.
-If you know someone who may be seeking an English-speaking Orthodox community, please tell him or her about us.
-All visitors will receive a good ol' southern welcome!
+If you know someone who may be seeking an English-Service focused Orthodox community, please tell him or her about us!